-The Department of Anthropology at New York University is one of the country’s leading programs for Sociocultural Anthropology, Linguistic Anthropology, Archaeological Anthropology, and Biological Anthropology.
-The scope of the discipline's interests effectively bridges the humanities, the social sciences, and the natural sciences.
-Anthropology asks basic questions concerning the origins and development of humans and their cultures and divergent systems of thought, belief, and social order.
-The faculty at NYU have a broad range of research interests that cover the globe: North America, Africa, India, the Near East, the Caribbean, Latin America, Europe, Australia, and the South Pacific.
-The Department houses an extensive film and video collection, as well as teaching and research labs for Linguistic Anthropology, Archaeological Anthropology, and Biological Anthropology.
-A regular colloquium series and an active undergraduate student association welcome undergraduate participation.
-Formal and informal cooperative arrangements with museums, zoos, and other academic institutions in the greater New York area place at students’ disposal a group of anthropological scholars, materials, and resources unparalleled in this country.
+The Department of Anthropology at NYU is one of the country’s leading programs for all four fields of our discipline: Archaeology, Biological Anthropology, Cultural Anthropology, and Linguistic Anthropology, taking students across the humanities, sciences, and social sciences.
+Anthropology asks broad questions concerning the origins and development of humans and their divergent systems of thought, belief, and social order.
+The faculty has a broad range of research interests that cover virtually every continent around the globe,.
+The Department houses an extensive film and video collection, as well as teaching and research labs Archaeology, Biology, and Linguistics.
+A regular colloquium series and an active Anthropology Undergraduate Student Association welcome your participation.
+Formal and informal cooperative arrangements with museums, zoos, and other institutions in the greater New York area place at students’ disposal a group of scholars and resources that are unparalleled in this country.

-Archaeological Anthropology studies the excavated material remains of past cultures, uses scientific methods to decipher how people have lived and worked in the past.
-Special interests include the study of prehistoric hunters and gatherers and the development of more complex societies in North America, Europe, Egypt and Mesopotamia, and South Asia, among others.
+Archaeology studies the material remains of worlds gone by and draws on scientific methods to decipher how people lived, worked, and wrought social order across time and space.
+Special interests include the study of prehistoric hunters and gatherers and the development of more complex societies in Africa, Central Asia, North America, and Europe.

-Biological Anthropology concentrates on the evolution, biology, and comparative behavior of human and non-human primates.
-It is linked to the sub-fields by its commitment to the study of evolution and biology within the context of culture, society, and ecology.
-Faculty and students are currently doing research throughout Africa, Latin America, and Asia.
+Biological Anthropology concentrates on the evolution, biology, and comparative behavior of human and non-human primates within the context of culture, society, and ecology.
+Faculty and students are currently doing research throughout Africa, the Caribbean, Latin America, and Asia